Pollen will run on Mac OS, Linux, or Windows.

-Linux and Mac OS users: update your system PATH variable to include the path to Racket’s newly installed "bin" directory.
+Update the PATH environment variable on your system to include the directory that holds the racket application.
+On Mac OS and Linux, this path will be something like "/path/to/racket/bin".
+On Windows, it’ll be something like "C:\Program Files\Racket".
 Then, from the terminal, you’ll be able to run racket and raco (see raco: Racket Command-Line Tools).

 Mac OS users who haven’t altered your PATH before: don’t panic.
-You need to add the full path of Racket’s "bin" subdirectory to the "/etc/paths" file on your system.
+Follow these instructions.

 Linux, Mac OS, and Windows users: try typing racket on your command line, and you should see something like this: